 Any visitor to Oso is likely, sooner or later, to be led by curiosity to the Bleftal Frustum.
-Its broad steps and the surrounding Octagon comprise one of the city's most popular spaces, due partly to its location conveniently close to the urban hub, but consequent also upon the building's historic importance.
+Its broad steps and the surrounding Octagon together form one of the city's most popular spaces, partly due to its convenient closeness to the urban hub, but also for its historic importance.

-The hollow-cheeked, unsmiling young man at the top of the steps stood counting heads.
-From deep eye-sockets his gaze roved over the eighteen chattering tourists who had assembled on the level below.
-Then, satisfied as to the number, he descended to meet them.
+A hollow-cheeked, unsmiling young man stood at the top of the steps, counting heads.
+From deep eye-sockets his gaze roved over eighteen chattering tourists who had assembled on the level below.
+Presently, satisfied as to the number, he descended to meet them.

 am Raldl Otehr," he introduced himself, obtaining their attention

 without effort as he moved with the practiced smoothness of an experienced tour guide, to take his position at the start-off point.

 He continued, professionally amiable: "You've all paid your ticket-fees for the so-called Bozmur Trail.
 That sounds definite; but I'll be honest with you right at the start: we can't be sure, after thirty-nine eras, of the exact route taken by the impulses of the Thing whom we Osonians prefer not to mention."